jack9267/Dependencies/Projects/curl/src/tests/README.md

   All test cases are put in the `data/` subdirectory.
 Each test is stored in the file named according to the test number.

-  See [FILEFORMAT.md](FILEFORMAT.md) for a description of the test case file format.
+  See [`FILEFORMAT`](FILEFORMAT.md) for a description of the test case file format.

 ### Code coverage

   gcc provides a tool that can determine the code coverage figures for the test suite.
-To use it, configure curl with `CFLAGS='-fprofile-arcs -ftest-coverage -g -O0`.
+To use it, configure curl with `CFLAGS='-fprofile-arcs -ftest-coverage -g -O0'`.
 Make sure you run the normal and torture tests to get more full coverage, i.e. do:

     make test
     make test-torture

-  The graphical tool ggcov can be used to browse the source and create coverage reports on *NIX hosts:
+  The graphical tool `ggcov` can be used to browse the source and create coverage reports on \*nix hosts:

     ggcov -r lib src

-  The text mode tool gcov may also be used, but it doesn't handle object files in more than one directory very well.
+  The text mode tool `gcov` may also be used, but it doesn't handle object files in more than one directory correctly.

 ### Remote testing

   The runtests.pl script provides some hooks to allow curl to be tested on a machine where perl can not be run.
 The test framework in this case runs on a workstation where perl is available, while curl itself is run on a remote system using ssh or some other remote execution method.
 See the comments at the beginning of runtests.pl for details.

 ## Test case numbering